What the program fee covers

 We will be camping for approximately 12 weeks of the semester, with the remainder of the time staying in hostels and hotels in the cities, and at dormitories at research facilities.
 Generally there will be 3 people per tent, and 4 people per room in hostels or residence halls.

 Our outfitters supply canoes, paddles, life jackets (PFDs), tents, all cooking gear, tarps, first aid, and waterproof Duluth packs.
+Some additional equipment (such as sleeping bags, pads, and rain gear) is available for students who are unable to acquire these on their own.

 The program will cover group laundry, done approximately once a week.
 Students cover any additional laundry beyond this at their discretion.